BigBoyz2314/POS-System/README.md

    - Check PHP execution permissions

 5. **Invoice Prints Across Multiple Pages**
    - The app includes print CSS to keep invoices on a single page.
-If you still see extra pages, ensure your browser print scaling is set to “Fit to page” and margins are set to “Default” or “None”.
+If you still see extra pages, ensure your browser print scaling is set to "Fit to page" and margins are set to "Default" or "None".

+6. **Concurrency Issues**
+   - Ensure database supports transactions
+   - Check that stock updates are working properly
+   - Verify AJAX endpoints are accessible

 ### Performance Optimization